Why you CAN’T sue gun companies! - The Legal Brief

 What is the Protection of Lawful Commerce in Arms Act (PLCAA)?

-PLCAA is a federal law enacted in 2005 that shields firearms manufacturers, distributors, dealers, and importers from civil liability when their products are used unlawfully by third parties.
-It prevents lawsuits for harm caused by the criminal misuse of firearms that function as intended.
+The Protection of Lawful Commerce in Arms Act (PLCAA) is a federal law enacted in 2005 that shields firearms manufacturers, distributors, and sellers from civil liability lawsuits when their products are used unlawfully by third parties.
+It aims to prevent frivolous lawsuits against the industry for criminal misuse of firearms.

-Under what circumstances can a gun company be sued despite PLCAA?
+Under what circumstances can you sue a gun company despite PLCAA?

-PLCAA has six exceptions allowing lawsuits.
-These include cases involving criminal transfer convictions, negligent entrustment, knowing violations of statutes, breach of contract or warranty, design or manufacturing defects that directly cause injury, and enforcement actions by the Attorney General.
+PLCAA provides immunity, but there are six exceptions.
+These include lawsuits stemming from criminal transfer convictions, negligent entrustment, knowing violations of statutes, breach of contract or warranty, design or manufacturing defects that directly cause injury, and enforcement actions by State Attorneys General.

 Related News